 Discussion

 Our results show that Late Pleistocene extinctions severely degraded food webs worldwide by removing higher trophic levels and weakening top-down control processes.
 We also found that, under the conservative rewilding scenario that minimises ecological risks and human-wildlife conflicts, the number of species in higher trophic levels and their interactions can be largely restored to pre-extinction conditions.
 However, this rewilding credit cannot completely balance current debts, as higher trophic levels and top-down interactions were still lower in rewilding food webs than in the present-natural.
-Overall, these findings suggest that trophic rewilding has the potential to rewire food webs at global scale, restoring predator-prey interactions and trophic complexity in degraded ecosystems, but that for a full recovery less conservative rewilding strategies are needed.
+Overall, these findings suggest that trophic rewilding has the potential to rewire food webs at global scale, restoring predator-prey interactions and trophic complexity in degraded ecosystems.

 We found that trophic levels of larger body-sized mammals were the most affected by the Late Pleistocene extinctions.
 Unsurprisingly (Ripple et al., 2014; Malhi et al., 2016; F. A. Smith et al., 2018), we found that number of megacarnivores, megaherbivores, large carnivores, and large herbivores to have decreased due to past extinctions.
 Our results show also that, alongside these extinctions, the number of trophic interactions promoted by megacarnivores and large carnivores was severely reduced.
 These declines indicate that, during the Late Pleistocene, human pressure severely reduced of top-down control and trophic complexity of natural ecosystems (Estes et al., 2011; Mendoza & Araujo, 2019).
+Our findings show also that rewilding can rewire food webs and restore trophic interactions at global scale.
+Current debts were not, however, completely balanced by rewilding credit, suggesting less conservative approaches are needed to fully restore ecosystems’ trophic complexity.
+Importantly, as our analyses minimised ecological risks of species introduction (REF) by limiting functional analogues to be phylogenetically closely-related to extinct species, a less conservative scenario might include rewilding candidates that are unrelated, but functionally and ecologically similar, to extinct species.

+Our results show similar patterns of declines and recoveries in the protected areas with strict IUCN management status (categories I-II) as well as in the random areas.
+Importantly, as strict protected areas are geographically biased and poorly overlap with hotspots of mammal diversity (Joppa & Pfaff, 2009; Daru et al., 2019), this consistency indicates our results are representative of current debts and rewilding credit at the global scale.
+We advice caution, however, in interpreting our results at local or regional scale, as the restoration achievable via rewilding depends on complex socio-ecological factors.

 Human-wildlife coexistence is the necessary starting point for rewilding (Perino et al., 2019).
 Rewilding can cause economic losses to local stakeholders via predation on livestock or damages to crops and pastures.
 People not directly damaged by wildlife can also negatively perceive rewilding projects depending on how they are implemented (Theunissen, 2019).
 Such conflicts can be resolved by identifying benefits and costs of wildlife in a socio-ecological framework (Ceauşu, et al., 2019), by adopting compensation schemes for damages caused by wildlife (Ravanelle & Nyhus, 2017), and by implementing rewilding with realistic goals (Pedersen et al., 2020).